SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 ## Access SlimeVR server

 Use one of the ways to access SlimeVR gui out of the SteamVR.
-I recommend addint SlimeVR Server as a view on your SteamVR dashboard, but you can use any program that lets you interact with your PC in VR, including just SteamVR desktop view.
+I recommend adding SlimeVR Server as a view on your SteamVR dashboard, but you can use any program that lets you interact with your PC in VR, including just SteamVR desktop view.

 ![img](https://eiren.cat/fUqZ)